reiver/guide-research-interviewing/README.md

 So they don't answer honestly.

-But you a honest need answer!
+But you need a honest answer!

-How do you get the truth in case like this‽ —
+You need to know what they really think.

-How do you make the comfortable to try to counteract social desirability bias‽ —
+How do you get them to be honest in a case like this‽ — How do you make them comfortable to try to counteract a social desirability bias‽ —

 Here is a strategy for getting that type of information —